gmae1/IT-Home-Lab-Portfolio/Active-Directory/Resource-And-User-Data-Management/screeenshots/README.md

 # Screenshots

-## This is where all screenshot fromthe Resource and User Data Management lab will be located.
+## This is where all screenshot from the Resource and User Data Management lab will be located.